-BIOL 104 Nutrition 30 hours/3 credits
+BIOL 104 Nutrition

 A study of nutrient and food energy needs of humans throughout the life cycle with consideration of socio-psychological factors.
 Content includes processes, chemistry, digestion, absorption, metabolism, and utilization of nutrients.
 Outside work is included in this course in reading, Computer Assisted Instruction (CAI) modules, and practice tests.